 For this reason, multiple sources should be used.
-They could be about the same violation or they could be used to show a pattern of behavior.
+They could be about the same violation or they could be used to show a pattern of behavior. they must be separate and independent sources.

-If they are about the same violation

-they must be separate and independent sources.
 For example, an NGO's report on the violation and a New York Times' article citing that report are not separate and independent.
 They would only count as a single source - although you should include both.